robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 Jan 06 20:03:59 acme step-ca[3031]: 2025/01/06 20:03:59 Serving HTTPS on :443 ...
 ```

-You should now be able to use this server with `certbot` or other `step`-based tools to issue certificates.
+Now, you should now be able to use this server with `certbot` or other `step`-based tools to issue certificates.

 ## STEP 5.
 Issuing a Cert (Test)

+There are several different ways to issue a certificate.
+See below for a few different examples.

+### OPTION 1: Using `step`

 To issue a certificate from another machine in the same network, install step CLI or use certbot.
 For example, using step: